- Where food came from isn’t always the best indicator of quality.

 You may be thinking, “Why is it my job to make sure food is safe?
 I thought there were protections in place?”
 You’re right—organizations such as the FDA do a fantastic job of overseeing which foods can and cannot cross our borders.
 They also set rules and regulations around what can be put in food, and which substances are safe for human consumption.

 The FDA is constantly inspecting food imports—it conducts more than 100,000 analyses on imported products each year.
 With the help of top-of-the-line technology and agencies such as U.S. Customs and Border Protection, it identifies and intercepts imports that pose a threat to public health.
-Through its Division of Food Defense Targeting, the FDA knows in advance where shipments come from and in what facilities they were produced, processed and packaged.
+Through its Food Defense programs, the FDA knows in advance where shipments come from and in what facilities they were produced, processed and packaged.
 All shipments have to be up to par with U.S. standards.

 You can rest assured that the FDA and its fellow regulators are there to protect you from toxins, bacteria and other harmful substances.
 However, it’s still up to you to read labels, research brands and be a conscientious shopper.